 “It gives frontline staff ownership of the ideas,” said hospital CEO Farron Sneed.

-Lovelace Women’s Hospital in Albuquerque also has won a Zia Award previously.
+Lovelace Women’s Hospital in Albuquerque won the Zia Award in 2011.
 Other winners since it was launched in the mid-1990s include Don Chalmers Ford in 2005 and Presbyterian Healthcare Services in 2004.

 Lovelace Westside received Quality New Mexico’s “Roadrunner” quality recognition – the level below Zia – in 2010 and 2011.

 Murray said feedback from the previous two years’ experience helped it reach the top level award this year.

 Lovelace Westside Hospital officials will officially receive the award – a sculpture made of onyx quarried near Belen – at a celebration at the Hyatt Regency in Albuquerque on Tuesday.